Applying For MembershipClearness Committee for Membership

-3. Friends have held that their faith is more than a set of beliefs; it is a way of life.
-In what ways do you find your own beliefs affect your daily life in the family, with friends, in the wider society, or at work?
+- Friends have always held that their faith is more than a set of beliefs; it is a way of life.
+How do you find that your own beliefs affect your daily life in the family, with friends, in the wider society, or at work?

 - How do you anticipate that you can contribute to the life of the Meeting in matters of business as well as spirituality?

 - Do you have questions for the committee?